 |Jean Baptiste Pointe de Sable's 1784 farm is recognized as the first settlement he called “Eschikagou ►" on the north branch of the Chicago River, known as the Guarie River.|

 |Pointe de Sable's second house became known as the Kinzie Mansion.
 Antoine Ouilmette's house is seen in the background.
 Illustration from 1827.|

 Pointe de Sable built a second trading post/cabin on the north side of the Chicago River, very close to the river's mouth.
 By the time he sold the second cabin (illustration) in 1800 for 6,000 Livres ($1,200), he had developed the property into a commodious, well-furnished French-style house with numerous outbuildings.

 The Wayne County Register of Deeds in Detroit—Chicago was part of that county during Northwest Territory days—debunks many of the Kinzies’ claims.
 Their records show Jean Lalime, not Joseph Le Mai, bought Ponte de Sable’s trading post in 1800, bankrolled by Lalime and Kinzie’s mutual boss, fur trader William Burnett.
 There COULD NOT have been confusion because Kinzie signed the deed as a witness.

 Successive owners and occupants include:

-- William Burnett: 1800-1803, owner (the Le Mai-La Lime sales contract indicates that William Burnett was not just signing as a witness for Jean B. La Lime, but financed 100% of the transaction, therefore being the owner).
+- Jean Lalime & William Burnett: 1800-1803, owner.
+(A careful reading of the Pointe de Sable-Lalime sales contract indicates that William Burnett was not just signing as a witness, but also financing the transaction, therefore he had controlling ownership.)